 In this blog, we discuss the importance of accessibility-first programming.
 We then share specific strategies and tools for applying accessibility within your daily software development processes.

-According to a recent fact sheet from the World Health Organization, “globally, it is estimated that approximately 1.3 billion people live with some form of vision impairment.”
-Just think about that for a minute, 1.3 billion.
+According to a fact sheet from Laser Eye Surgery, 2.2 billion people live with some form or another of vision impairment.
+Just think about that for a minute, 2.2 billion.
 It’s really quite staggering.
 But this is just one statistic and only one of many factors relating to your potential users.
 There are numerous considerations that may impact your users: other physical limitations that may also affect the use of a mouse or keyboard, ability to read, primary language – to name a few.